-global device data pointer / success or failure code /
+Ptr devp; / global device data pointer /

 This function should free resources allocated by the mdBindDev function.

 Currently, this function is not called as a result of any GIO functions.
 It may be used in the future to support dynamic device driver loading and unloading.